mathiaslyngbye/mathiaslyngbye.github.io/gear.md

 Below are some of the things I own that I have put some amount of thought into.

 ## Clothing
-* Jacket: Men's Torrentshell 3L Rain Jacket (Black)
+* Jacket: Patagonia Men's Torrentshell 3L Rain Jacket (Black)

 ## Tech
 Device relevance is always fleeting, yet these are my daily drivers, and I appreciate them for what they are.